Easy low-calorie meals

 Ready in under an hour, this Greek one-pot is packed with plenty of fresh flavours as well as protein and fibre, making it a healthy vegetarian meal idea with less than 300 calories.
 Check out our best Greek recipes.

-This recipe for pad Thai is packed full of authentic Thai flavours but without the high calorie count as we’ve used courgette instead of normal noodles.
-It’s really easy to make, ready in under 30 minutes and well under 300 calories, perfect for a healthy midweek fix.
+This recipe for pad Thai is packed full of authentic Thai flavours but without the high calorie count as we've used courgette instead of normal noodles.
+It's really easy to make and ready in under 30 minutes, perfect for a healthy midweek fix.

-One of your favourite recipes, our chicken saag recipe proves that you can eat healthily without having to miss out on your favourite foods.
-This comes in at under 500 calories and is ready in under an hour.
+Our chicken saag recipe proves that you can eat healthily without having to miss out on your favourite foods.
+It's lighter than regular curries but still filling and satisfying.
 Try our low-calorie curry ideas.

 Who needs pasta when you can have spiralised courgette?
 Try our easy 'courgetti' recipe, made with baby plum tomatoes, garlic, pesto, pine nuts and a lot of courgette noodles.

 Check out our easy chicken satay noodle salad recipe with red cabbage, shredded carrots and roasted peanuts.
-This vibrant crunchy salad is low in calories and ready in an hour.
+This vibrant crunchy salad is light, nourishing and ready in an hour.

-This super-quick and easy mushroom and tarragon stroganoff makes for a great, healthy midweek meal, ready in just 15 minutes and under 300 calories.
+This super-quick and easy mushroom and tarragon stroganoff makes for a great, healthy midweek meal, ready in just 15 minutes.

 Check out this quick and simple marinaded chilli-salt salmon.
-This colourful recipe is not only easy to make but it’s low in calories, too.
+This colourful recipe makes a wonderfully light and flavoursome lunch.

 Check out our punchy paprika cod one-pot with juicy tomatoes.
-This simple traybake is an easy, low calorie midweek meal for when you’re short on time but still want something healthy.
+This simple traybake is an easy midweek meal for when you're short on time but still want something healthy.

-Need a warming yet low-calorie dinner?
-Make our simple red lentil soup recipe with lightly spiced curried carrots.
-This veggie soup is easy to make and under 300 calories.
+Need a warming, nourishing dinner?
+Make our simple red lentil soup recipe with lightly spiced curried carrots then swirl with yogurt and serve.

-Our recipe for cheat’s chicken mole uses a clever product to mean it’s ready in less than an hour but still filled with fresh flavour and under 300 calories.
+Our recipe for cheat's chicken mole uses a clever product to mean it's ready in less than an hour but still filled with fresh flavour.
+Serve with rice for a healthy dinner.

 Stay on-trend while eating healthily with this vegan fajita bowl with cauli rice.
-It’s quick and easy to make as well as being vegan, low calorie and 5:2-diet friendly, but still delivers on flavour.
+It's quick and easy to make as well as being vegan and 5:2-diet friendly, but still delivers on flavour.
 Check out our vegan recipe ideas here.

-A fab brunch recipe under 300 calories.
-Shakshuka, traditionally a North African dish, is typically comprised of spices, eggs and tomatoes, but here we’ve decided to mix things up a little… make it green and healthy with asparagus tips and broad beans.
+A fab healthy brunch recipe.
+Shakshuka, traditionally a North African dish, is typically comprised of spices, eggs and tomatoes, but here we've decided to mix things up a little... make it green and healthy with asparagus tips and broad beans.

 Our healthy recipe for Tuscan pork steaks ticks all the boxes.
-It’s low calorie, low fat, low sugar, low salt and high in protein to keep you feeling fuller for longer.
+It's filling, low fat, low sugar, low salt and high in protein to keep you feeling fuller for longer.

 Not a fan of the classic beans on toast?
 Try our greener, healthier version, broad beans on toast.
 This recipe is quick and easy to rustle up, ideal for when you're short of time and on a diet.
 Here are our favourite broad beans recipes to try.